titon/framework/docs/en/support/conventions.md

 * Opening bracket `{` must be on the same line instead of a new line for all instances.
 * There must be a single new line between every method, property, and class declaration.
 * The `elseif` is written as `else if`.
+* Properties and methods must be in alphabetical order.
+* Properties and methods must be in order of public, protected, private.

 ## PSR-4 ##